xma711/notebook/linux/simplescreenrecorder/README.md

-simplescreenrecorder is a tool for recording the screen as a video. it can also capture audio. it can be used for producing presentation, for record any procedures.
+Simplescreenrecorder is a tool for recording the screen as a video.
+It can also capture audio.
+It can be used for producing presentation, for record any procedures.